mapperr/sec/README.md

     d <path> [<path> ...] - decrypts paths inline

 env vars:
-    SEC_IDENTITY  - path to an age identity file (needed to decrypt) SEC_RECIPIENTS  - a comma-separated list of age recipients or recipient files, age or ssh pubkeys (needed to encrypt)
+    SEC_IDENTITY  - path to an age or ssh identity file (needed to decrypt) SEC_RECIPIENTS  - a comma-separated list of recipients, they can be age pubkeys, age pubkey files or ssh pubkey files (needed to encrypt)
 ```

 # git-sec